WSJHawkins/ExploringSycl/README.md

 ***WORK IN PROGRESS***

 This repository contains all the code needed to replicate any of my findings from my dissertation.
-The instructions to run each program are found in the respective folders.
+The instructions to run each program are found in their respective folders.

 I have ported an OpenCL version of a Lattice Boltzmann Code to SYCL.
 An OpenMP version is also provided for comparison.